Pre-Launch Verification · QUAD Engine

 How much does pitch deck claim verification cost?

-ThriveFinity’s entry point is free: the Teardown verifies one claim from your deck against licensed sources within 72 hours, signed by a named verifier.
-A full-deck Audit is £499 (48 hours, every claim, three ranked rebuttals).
-The Council tier (£1,999) adds Series A-grade depth with a named verifier on the cover page.
+ThriveFinity's entry point is free: the Free Teardown verifies one claim from your deck against official registries and named, datestamped sources within 1 hour, no human sign-off.
+A full-deck Audit is £499 (48 hours, every claim, three ranked rebuttals, signed by a named verifier).
 Every tier is a one-time payment — no subscription.

 Why does this matter more now than two years ago?